GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/3-gitlab/0-infra/README.md

 1. **Provide Your Own Certificates**: If you have existing SSL certificates, you can place them in the certs folder within the module's directory.
 The module will automatically detect and use them.
-   File Names: Ensure the files are named server.crt (for the certificate) and server.key (for the private key).
+   File Names: Ensure the files are named ${gitlab_hostname}.crt (for the certificate) and gitlab_hostname.key (for the private key).
+Although it is not required in this stage it is mandatory to also place inside the certs folder the server CA certificate which is later use to secure HTTPS access from the Gitlab runner.
+Name of the CA certificate should be: ${gitlab_hostname}.ca.crt
 2. **Use Automatically Generated Self-Signed Certificates**: If you don't provide certificates, the module will generate a self-signed certificate for immediate use.